Wills and estates

 - assets from your superannuation or insurance fund – you usually nominate a beneficiary when you take out the policy

 - assets that are held in family companies or trusts – although under your control, you do not actually own these assets so they are not directly distributed according to a Will.
-The Will must pass the control of the company to trustees or to some other beneficiary.
+The Will must pass the control of the company or trust to trustees or to some other beneficiary.

 Find out how you can get help with Wills and estates.